Readmission Information

 Readmission Process for Undergraduate Students

-Undergraduate students who have not attended the University for at least one major semester (Fall or Spring) are required to submit a Readmission Application no later than two weeks before the beginning of classes of the semester they wish to re-enroll.
+The deadline for readmission is two weeks before the beginning of classes of the semester they wish to re-enroll.
 Please refer to the "Deadline for Readmission" date on the Academic Calendar of the semester applying for.

 1. Submit a completed Readmission Application.